Magazine

 Commodities are tangible assets derived from natural sources, such as oil, natural gas, gold, agricultural products, and precious metals.
 Since commodities have essential uses, they attract investors with the perpetual demand for their properties.
 For example, oil prices are usually stable because of their widespread use in almost every industry, making them insensitive to the public equity market.
 For this reason, experts consider commodities a hedge against inflation and an excellent asset for portfolio diversification.

-Private debt is an alternative investment that involves private investors lending money to companies for growth or restructuring.
+Private credit is an alternative investment that involves private investors lending money to companies for growth or restructuring.
 No banks or publicly traded debt vehicles are involved.
-However, private and public companies can borrow money through private debt.
+However, private and public companies can borrow money through private banks.
 Private investors invest in debt through a private debt fund with the projection of making money through interest payments and repayment of the initial loan.

-Farmland is not just another type of real estate as an investment.
-Instead, it is a blend of real estate and commodities.
+Farmland is not just another type of real estate for investment.
+Instead, it is a blend of restate and commodities.
 This distinction means you receive the benefits of tangible land and the potential income from the operations and sale of commodities, such as chickens, crops, or livestock.
 There is also the possibility of earning money from water or mineral rights in certain regions.

-Hedge funds are investment funds that earn a high return on investment (ROI).
+Hedge funds are investment funds that earn a high return on investment.
 Hedge fund managers trade relatively liquid assets using various investment strategies.
-They are highly skilled investors with the elite ability to execute their strategies, such as market neutral, long-short equity, quantitative, and growth strategies.
+They are highly skilled investors with the elite ability to execute their strategies, such as market-neutral, long-short equity, quantitative, and growth strategies.
 Since hedge funds require a hefty minimum investment and keen investor insight, they are exclusive alternative investments available to pension funds, high-net-worth individuals, endowments, and other institutional investors.

-Except for being a private investment, structured products function like other fixed-income investments like government bonds or derivatives.
-Some popular structured products are credit default swaps (CDS) and collateralized debt obligations (CDO).
-Although structured products can be complicated and risky, you can get a customized product mix to suit your needs.
-Investment banks typically create structured funds for retail investors, hedge funds, and organizations.
+Unlike private investments, structured products function like fixed-income investments, such as government bonds or derivatives.
+Some popular structured products are credit default swaps (CDS) and collateralized debt obligations (CDOs).
+Although structured products can be complicated and risky, you can get a customised product mix to suit your needs.
+Investment banks typically create structured funds for retail investors, hedge funds, and organisations.

 Peer-to-peer lending is the process of investors granting loans to individuals or businesses via online platforms where borrowers and investors can connect and make deals.
 Although similar to investing with bonds, this alternative investment occurs in more private markets, and the clients are riskier.
 For these reasons, peer-to-peer lending has a higher return potential than traditional investments.
 In addition, some online platforms offer accessibility to retail investors.